tjdraper/tjdraper.com-v7/src/content/blog/2023/11/06/incidental-duplication.md

 I realize bad abstractions are unavoidable.
 We're all human, we all make mistakes.
 Even the most senior of us make bad calls and inappropriate abstractions.
 One of the keys to becoming a more senior engineer is to recognize these [code smells][code smell] very early in the process and back out of them quickly.
 [Constant vigilance][constant vigilance]!

-And of course, as we endeavor not to write these hasty abstractions in the first place we should not be wary of code duplication.
+And of course, as we endeavor not to write these hasty abstractions in the first place, we should not be wary of code duplication.
 After you duplicate code, live with it for a while to determine if an abstraction is actually needed. [^3]

 ## Examining DRY